haiderstats/PBR-Allee/README.md

 # PBR-Allee

-This repository serves as a supplement to the Incorporating Allee effects into the Potential Biological Removal criterion paper submitted to Natural Resource Modeling.
+This repository serves as a supplement to the [Incorporating Allee effects into the potential biological removal level](https://onlinelibrary.wiley.com/doi/abs/10.1111/nrm.12133)  paper published in Natural Resource Modeling.
 In the [Data folder](https://github.com/haiderstats/PBR-Allee/tree/master/Data) can be found the data used to generate Figure 5,6, and 7 (The 100 year performance, 20 year performance, and the carrying capacity performance respectively).

 The files for data generation can be found in [DataGenerationFiles folder](https://github.com/haiderstats/PBR-Allee/tree/master/DataGenerationFiles).
 The notes for each file can be found at the beginning of each of in the comments.